 Carne Asada is an incredibly flavorful and juicy cut of beef grilled to perfection.
 Similar to steak fajitas but without all the fixings.
-We go with flap steak which can be found in the meat department of many well-stocked supermarkets or at your local meat market.
+If possible, go with flat iron steak or flap steak, which can be found in the meat department of many well-stocked supermarkets or at your local meat market.
+Skirt steak will work, too.

 Bring a medium pot filled with water to a boil.
 Carefully add the seeded peppers and cook for 15 minutes.